 - The opportunity to give and receive the support and nurturance necessary for the effective development and deepening of a transformative learning community.

-In the Monthly learning format classes are held in-person with some coursework including an online component.
-Students who choose the Monthly learning format meet in residence for one weekend per month during the Fall and Spring quarters (Fridays through Sundays, for six weekends per year).
+In the onsite learning format, classes are held in-person with some coursework including an online component.
+Students who choose the onsite learning format meet in residence for one weekend per month during the Fall and Spring quarters (Fridays through Sundays, for six weekends per year).
 Additionally, students meet for one-week sessions during each of the Winter and Summer quarters.

 Online coursework is primarily conducted asynchronously, providing students the opportunity to participate in collaborative learning with faculty and fellow students during times that are convenient for personal schedules.
 Faculty do encourage their online classes to meet synchronously (virtually, but in real-time), so as to have real-time contact with all cohort members in between the two week-long in-person class meetings; however, while this is encouraged, it is not required.
 At times students are asked to meet in virtual small groups at mutually convenient times.
 Meridian faculty and staff collaborate to provide an online learning experience for students that invites new and unexpected meanings to emerge.